psons/tlog/docs/Tlog User Documentation.md

     alias tlog='python -m tlog' # shold run ${HOME}/bin/tlog.py

 ## install Python and the git module.

+### Install python
+As of 2021-08-30 the testing python is 3.7 or later.
+Ensure that python interpreter is in the path either by updating an environment file based om tl2.env.sample above or setting your .profile or .bash_profile or whatever profile matches your shell.

+### Tweak for windows.
+At this point (2021-08-30) the shebang line in the .py scripts uses unix / linux syntax, and will need to be modified for Windows.

-## install git.  make sure git init works
+### install git.  make sure git init works
+optionally set PYTHONUSERBASE per https://pip.pypa.io/en/latest/user_guide/#user-installs
+- need to update these docs to include making the dir and setting the environment

-pip install GitPython
+- include infor on where the module actually goes. pip install GitPython or pip install -user GitPython
 un tar tl2_dist.tar into ${HOME}/bin based on PYTHONPATH from the environment is step 1.

 ## Install a program editor
 Install vscode.
-Add the extension 'Run On Save'
+Add the extension 'Run On Save' 9update.
+Different name working: possibly 'save and run'
  - https://code.visualstudio.com/docs/editor/extension-gallery
  - https://medium.com/better-programming/automatically-execute-bash-commands-on-save-in-vs-code-7a3100449f63#:~:text=If%20you%20don't%20already,Run%20On%20Save%20settings%20page.
  Go to Code->Preferences->Setting then select Extensions on the side bar in the window.